anonymous372/Blog-App/README.md

 Its a blog app, where you can create a blog with a title, image and desription
 ### Technologies
 MEN stack : MongoDB Express.js Node <br>
-CSS Framework : Semantics UI
+CSS Framework : Semantics UI<br>
+RESTful Routing
 ## Snap in Action
 ![image](./public/snap.png)